david7joy/CockroachDB-Multi-Region-on-AWS/readme.md

 3. Go to `AWS Cloud Console` and verify all the infrastructure is build as expected.

-Note: This should creat about 20 resources per region once its done, so if 3 regions then 60 resources.
+Note: This should create about 20 resources per region once its done, so if 3 regions then 60 resources.

 ## 2. VPC Peering, Routing, security groups and Route53